temporalio/documentation/docs/application-development-guide.md

 Queries are handled by your Workflow.

 Don’t include any logic that causes [Command](/workflows/#commands) generation within a Query handler (such as executing Activities).
-As this will lead to unexpected behavior.
+Including such logic causes unexpected behavior.

 <Tabs
 defaultValue="go"